 - The state's National Register staff has the responsibility of screening applications and suggesting whether candidates should or should not move forward in the listing process.
 These evaluations are based upon the National Register Criteria for evaluation.
 Reasons for a negative recommendation will be thoroughly explained to the applicant.
 If the applicant does not agree with these reasons, he has the right of appeal.

 - In Louisiana, the first appeal is heard by the National Register Review Committee.
-This appeal takes the form of a completed National Register nomination, which the applicant or his consultant prepares and presents to the Committee at one of its thrice-yearly public meetings.
+This appeal takes the form of a completed National Register nomination, which the applicant or his consultant prepares and presents to the Committee at one of its three annual public meetings.
 Staff will provide the materials needed to prepare the nomination and assign the application to a Review Committee agenda according to the completion deadlines provided above.
 The Committee may endorse a nomination, fail to endorse a nomination, or table a nomination for any reason.
 All nominations approved by the Committee are forwarded to the National Park Service for further review.

 - Appeal of a Review Committee Decision